 And we all know the feeling of having to spend endless hours, and it’s still not enough Skyrim.
-In this guide, we will tell you about the top best amazing games if you love Skyrim.
+This guide will tell you about the top best amazing games if you love Skyrim.

 1) Kingdom Come: Deliverance

 Kingdom Come: Deliverance is a story-driven open-world RPG set in the ages of the Holy Roman Empire.
-The uniqueness of this game lies in its grounded realism, even the names of places, and the major events that occur are based on real historical facts.
+This game’s uniqueness lies in its grounded realism.
+Even the names of places and the major events that occur are based on real historical facts.
 And yes, that means there won’t be any dragons either.

 So, if you want to play a game where you have to work for achieving a greater destiny rather than just starting with it, Kingdom Come: Deliverance is just the game for you.

 If the realism of our last entry scares you, then Kingdoms of Amalur: Reckoning is where you would want to go.
 Like Skyrim, where you start as a newly released prisoner, here you come back from the dead.